TheIdentitySelector/thiss.io/getting_started.md

 # Getting Started - "Limited" Flavor

-For the the "Limited" flavor, you will implement:
+For the "Limited" flavor, you will implement:

 * Discovery Service Integration - _Integrate the Seamless Access service to use it as your Discovery Service._